objecthub/swift-lispkit/README.md

 showcases how to create a derived _LispKit_ interpreter that inherits everything from _LispKit_ (without code duplication) and defines a new native as well as Scheme-based library.

-The iOS version of the LispKit framework is work in progress.
-All libraries except for `(lispkit system os)` are supported.
-Library `(lispkit draw)` does not support color lists and is generally not well tested.
-Generally, the differences between the macOS and iOS version of the framework are minor, but require documentation.
+The iOS version of the LispKit framework supports all libraries except for `(lispkit system os)`.
+Library `(lispkit draw)` works consistently across iOS and macOS but does not support color lists on iOS.
+In general, the differences between the macOS and iOS version of the framework are minor, but require documentation.
 Interestingly, the iPhone 12 Pro (2020) seems to consistently outperform the MacBook Pro 16" (2019) for simple LispKit benchmarks.